nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![ReminderClassDiagram](images/ReminderClassDiagram.png)

 Step 1.
 The user launches the application and the User's data such as interactions and leads are loaded. `Reminder` is derived from the `Person.lead` and `Person.interactions` data, with the `Reminder` date being X + the date of the latest `Interaction`, and X is dependant on the `Lead`'s `LeadCategory`.
-These initial list of `Reminder` will be stored in the `UniqueReminderList`.
+This initial list of `Reminder` will be stored in the `UniqueReminderList`.

 Step 2.
 The user executes `interaction 1 o/INTERESTED Thinking of giving it a shot` command to add an interaction to the 1st person in the address book.
 The `Reminder` should later be updated to the latest `Interaction` date + X. Note this change should also happen when `EditCommand` is executed since the `Person.lead` or `Person.name` might have been changed.

 Step 3.
 When displaying the `Reminder`'s, the `UniqueReminderList` will then be updated and should be sorted by date, and the `Reminder` that is due the soonest should be displayed first.

 Step 4. `UniqueReminderList` should also be updated daily with `ReminderScheduler` class.
-This will ensure that if the user leaves the dashboard open for prolonged periods of time, the reminders will be able to sync up to account for the time passed
+This will ensure that if the user leaves the dashboard open for prolonged periods, the reminders will be able to sync up to account for the time passed

 #### Design considerations: